 When it comes to designing your website, it is easy to get carried away and feel the need to add multiple elements to wow the users–a big mistake.
 Doing so can make your website look like an afterthought or chaotic and cluttered.
 Instead, designers should focus on including critical elements that serve a real purpose on the website and get rid of all unnecessary distractions that might be causing more harm than good.

-Your end-goal should always be to create a functional and user-friendly website that makes the user’s experience easy and simple, as Airbnb’s website demonstrates below:
+A web designer in the Philippines says that your end goal should always be to create a functional and user-friendly website that makes the user’s experience easy and simple, as Airbnb’s website demonstrates below:

 The website only includes important elements such as a search box, search results page, ratings, reviews, and references, super host details to name a few.